tier4/caret_doc/docs/design/trace_points/index.md

 ## Implementation method category

-Each tracepoint for CARET is added by followings method.
+Each tracepoint for CARET is added by one of following methods.

 ![builtin_and_extended_tracepoints](../../imgs/builtin_and_extended_trace_points.drawio.png)